for Veterans and the Public

 What are drug interactions?

-Your anti-HIV medications can be affected by other medicines, including other prescription drugs you are taking and drugs you buy over the counter at a pharmacy.
-Even herbal therapies and some things found in common foods can affect your HIV medicines.
+Your HIV medications can be affected by other medicines, including other prescription drugs you are taking and drugs you buy over the counter at a pharmacy.
+Even herbal therapies, nutritional supplements, and some things found in common foods can affect your HIV medicines.

 When one drug affects how another drug behaves, this is called a drug-drug interaction.
-For example, when taken together, some drugs become less effective or cause side effects.
+For example, some drugs become less effective or cause side effects when they are taken with certain other drugs.

-Your VA health care provider can give you a list of drugs and foods to avoid, depending on what kind of medicine you are taking.
+Your provider can give you a list of drugs and foods to avoid, depending on what treatment you are taking.
 Ask for this information for each drug that you are taking.

-Also, be sure that you tell your doctor about every single medication, drug, and herb you are taking--whether you got them by prescription or not.
+Also, be sure that you tell your provider about every single medication, drug, supplement, and herb you are taking--whether you got them by prescription or not.